alphagov/govwifi-tech-docs/source/documentation/troubleshooting.md

 ## For support desks

 Members of the support and help desk will potentially get support queries from employees or guests that struggle to get access to the GovWifi network.

-You can download a hard copy of a troubleshooting guideline for dealing and resolving those issues.
+We plan to provide downloadable troubleshooting guidelines for dealing and resolving those issues, but in the meantime, refer to this documentation.

-[DOWNLOAD LINK]
+If you can't resolve the issue locally, contact us at [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk).

 ## For network administrators